Document Type : Review

 These preliminary studies have examined acupuncture as an alternative or adjunctive therapy for OAB and demonstrated clinical efficacy with a biochemical mechanism of action (MOA), in pharmacology, MOA refers to the specific biochemical interaction through which a drug substance produces its pharmacological effect.
 A mechanism of action usually includes mention of the specific molecular targets to which the drug binds, such as an enzyme or receptor,.
 However, the limitations of the available studies and the existence of contradictory outcomes in some cases make it impossible to reach definitive conclusions.

 Several studies reviewing the clinical trials in humans have concluded that OAB symptoms improve with acupuncture, and some studies have reported objective improvements in the urodynamic investigations (1, 3, 18).
 It should be noted that many comparative studies have shown that the benefits of acupuncture in OAB treatment are comparable to anti-muscarinic drugs.
 Concerning the acupuncture method, the depth of needle placement, the acupuncture points used, and the treatment duration were heterogeneous among the studies.
 Sandra L reported that Women who received bladder-specific acupuncture treatments showed significant improvements in bladder capacity, urgency, frequency, and quality of life as compared with women who received placebo acupuncture treatment (25).
-Also, Aydoğmuş in 2014 compares the effect of acupuncture versus solifenacin for treatment of overactive bladder reported In patients with OAB in whom anticholinergic treatment is contraindicated, acupuncture is effective and may be considered another treatment option (26).
+Also, Aydoğmuş in 2014 compares the effect of acupuncture versus solifenacin for the treatment of overactive bladder and reported In patients with OAB in whom anticholinergic treatment is contraindicated, acupuncture is effective and may be considered another treatment option (26).